riheelh/RefactorProject/README.md

 4. Refresh the page and wait for few minutes, the link will be ready and highlighted in Green.

-5. Copy the link and test on Interent Browser.
+5. Copy the link and test on Internet Browser.